 125 g butter, softened

 560 g icing sugar mixture

 20 g butter, softened

 1: Preheat the oven to 180C.
 Grease a 3 cm deep, 30 cm x 20 cm lamington tin and line with baking paper, leaving a 2 cm overhang on all sides.

 Using an electric mixer, beat the butter, sugar and vanilla until light and fluffy.
 Add the eggs, one at a time, beating well after each addition (the mixture may curdle but this is fine).

-- Sift half the flour over butter mixture, stir to combine.
-Add half the milk, stir to combine.
-Repeat with remaining flour and milk.
-Spoon into prepared pan and smooth the top.
+2: Sift half the flour over the butter mixture and stir to combine, then stir in half the milk.
+Repeat with the remaining flour and milk, then spoon the batter into the prepared tin and smooth the top.
 Bake for 30 minutes or until it bounces back when lightly touched.
-Stand in pan for 10 minutes then turn out onto a wire rack.
-Cover with a clean tea towel and set aside overnight (this helps the crumb set and it won’t break as easily when handling or absorb as much of the icing.
+Stand in the tin for 10 minutes, then turn out onto a wire rack.
+Cover with a clean tea towel and set aside overnight (this helps the crumb set so it won’t break as easily when handling, or absorb as much of the icing).

-- Make icing: Sift icing sugar and cocoa into a bowl.
-Add butter and boiling water.
-Stir until smooth.
+3: To make the icing, sift the icing sugar and cocoa powder into a bowl.
+Add the butter and boiling water and stir until smooth.

-- Cut cake into 15 pieces.
-Place coconut in a dish.
-If your cake is think, cut in half length ways and place jam between.
-Using a fork, dip the cake into icing, shake off excess.
-Toss in coconut, shake off excess.
+Place the coconut in a dish.
+Using a fork, dip one piece of cake at a time into the icing, shaking off the excess, then toss in coconut, again shaking off the excess.
 Place on a wire rack over a baking tray.
-Repeat with remaining cake, icing and coconut.
-Stand for 2 hours or until set.
-Serve.
+Stand for 2 hours or until set, then dive in.

-- Try making your own home made jam, but don’t cook it all the way to the setting stage, this will keep it a little runnier and absorb into the sponge better giving it a great flavour.
+Note: Try making your own jam for these, but don’t cook it all the way to the setting stage.
+This will keep it a little runnier and absorb into the sponge better, giving it a great flavour.